marttcw/marttkfmanager/README.md

 * python-gst-1.0
 * python-gstvideo

+Installation dependencies:

+* cython3
+* gcc
+* python3-dev
+* pkg-config

+## Installation

+Just run the install.sh with root.
+Ex: `sudo ./install.sh` or `su -c "./install.sh"` You'll have to have the installation dependencies before you run the installation script.

 ## Configuration

 It's important to put the "marttkfmanagerrc" file in your home directory as ".marttkfmanagerrc" if you want to have a proper configuration file.